rmwu/cdn/README.md

 - `data/perturbseq_{cell_line}.csv` Perturb-seq finetuning and testing datasets for *unseen* cell line splits
 - `data/sciplex.csv` Sci-Plex testing datasets (*unseen* cell line and intervention type)

-These splits CSVs are formatted as follows.
+For synthetic datasets, the splits CSVs are formatted as follows.
-- `perturbation` is a string that denotes the identifier of the perturbation target
-- `name` is a string that denotes the raw perturbation target (e.g. gene name)
-- `cluster` (where applicable) is an integer that denotes the k-means cluster of the log-fold change in gene expression, used for data splitting purposes
-- `split` is a string (either train, val or test)
-- `fp_data` is a string that describes the path to the *interventional* dataset.
+- `fp_data` path to the *interventional* dataset.
   The corresponding *observational* dataset can be found by replacing `data_interv` by `data` (done dynamically in our codebase).
+- `fp_graph` path to the ground truth synthetic graph, which is stored as a numpy array
+- `fp_regime` path to the CSV of ground truth interventions (labels)
+- `split` is train, val or test

+For biological datasets, the splits CSVs are formatted as follows.
+- `perturbation` or `pert` string that denotes the ENSG identifier of the perturbation target
+- `name` string that denotes the raw perturbation target (e.g. gene name)
+- `cluster` (where applicable) integer that denotes the k-means cluster of the log-fold change in gene expression, used for data splitting purposes
+- `split` is train, val or test
+- `fp_data` path to the *interventional* dataset.
+  The corresponding *observational* dataset can be found by replacing `data_interv` by `data` (done dynamically in our codebase).
-- `label` is an integer that represents the index of the true target within the data.
+- `label` index of the true target within the data.

 ## Results